Cox-Automotive/alks-cli/README.md

 * `-p [password]` Your password
 * `-n [iamusername]` The name of the IAM user, be sure to wrap in quotes, alphanumeric including: `@+=._-`

+## Metadata Server

+The metadata server listens on http://169.254.169.254 and mimicks the [AWS EC2 Instance Metadata server](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).
+If you request credentials from http://169.254.169.254/latest/meta-data/iam/security-credentials/alks it will ensure you have a valid set of up-to-date credentials from ALKS.
+The account and role used can be changed at any time by running `alks server configure`.

+### `server configure`

+`alks server configure` - Configure the account and role used by the metadata server.
+This can also be invoked while the server is running.

+Arguments:

+* `-p [password]` Your password
+* `-a [account]` The ALKS account to use, be sure to wrap in quotes
+* `-r [role]` The ALKS role to use, be sure to wrap in quotes
+* `-i` Specifies you wish to work as an IAM/Admin user
+* `-F` Filters favorite accounts

+### `server start`

+`alks server start` - Start the metadata server.

+### `server stop`

+`alks server stop` - Stop the metadata server.

 # Output Formats